 Phillies Fire Rob Thomson, Appoint Don Mattingly as Interim Manager

-The Phillies' leadership change follows a disappointing start to the season and a declined offer to Alex Cora.
+The Phillies' managerial change follows a disappointing start to the season and an unsuccessful attempt to hire Alex Cora.

 Key Facts